camlab-ethz/GEMS/README.md

 ### Run GEMS on your own data
-To predict binding affinities for your own protein-ligand complexes using GEMS, follow the steps below.
-This example demonstrates the process using our example dataset.
-For detailed instructions on training GEMS on your data, refer to [retraining GEMS](docs/GEMS_own_data.md).
+To predict binding affinities for your own protein-ligand complexes using GEMS, follow the steps below, which demonstrate the process using an example dataset.
+For more detailed instructions on using and retraining GEMS with your data, refer to [GEMS your data](docs/GEMS_own_data.md).

 * **Prepare your data:**
-    * Save PDB and the SDF files of your dataset in a directory.
+    * Save PDB and the SDF files of your dataset in a directory (as in `example_dataset/`).
     * Each protein-ligand pair should share the same unique identifier (_ID_) as filenames to indicate they form a complex.
 For example, use filenames like _ID_.pdb and _ID_.sdf to represent the same complex.
     * If you have several ligands binding to the same protein, an SDF may also contain more than one molecule structure.